Autocar India

 Nitrogen surely has its benefits, but it is not a substitute for poor tyre maintenance

-If you want to do long highway runs, filling tyres with nitrogen could be one less worry on the trip, as it could mean fewer fluctuations in tyre temperatures, thus maintaining a more stable tyre pressure.
-Also, if you are planning high-speed runs, especially on tracks, nitrogen is recommended as it maintains an optimal tyre temperature, resulting in lower chances of a tyre burst.
+If you want to do long highway runs, filling tyres with nitrogen could mean one less worry on the trip, thanks to fewer fluctuations in tyre temperature, thus maintaining a more stable tyre pressure.
+Also, if you are planning high-speed runs, especially on tracks, nitrogen is recommended, as it maintains an optimal tyre temperature, lowering the chances of a tyre blowout.
 This is also the reason why motorsports and aerospace primarily use nitrogen in tyres.

 Nitrogen vs regular air: What is ideal for your car tyres?

 For regular drives, however, it is recommended to just use regular air.
 Check tyre pressures regularly to maintain good tyre health, which would also save costs in the long run.
-Common beliefs of nitrogen contributing to no punctures, better fuel efficiency, zero tyre heating, and dramatically longer tyre life are untrue.
-Tyre maintenance, which includes practices such as regular pressure monitoring, proper wheel alignment, tyre rotation at regular intervals, and cautious driving, is a more important factor for tyre health than the type of air.
+Common beliefs about nitrogen contributing to puncture prevention, better fuel efficiency, zero tyre heating and dramatically longer tyre life are untrue.
+Tyre maintenance, which includes practices such as regular pressure monitoring, proper wheel alignment, tyre rotation at regular intervals and cautious driving, is a more important factor for tyre health than the type of air.

 Honda City vs rivals: Specifications and price compared

-From dimensions, to powertrain options and price, we compare the City to its competition.
+From dimensions to powertrain options and price, we compare the City to its rivals.

 2 min read23 May '26